SumiSastri/music-catalog/README.md

 	- Check the functionality on the redux-dev tools

 ### Branch 9 modal-component
+(presentational Modal)

-- Reactstrap has several useful modal templates
+- Reactstrap has several useful modal templates import what you need for your modal design
-- The modal can be set up as a presentational or stateful component
+- The modal can be set up as a presentational one first
 - Set up the modal by importing the jsx tags you want to import for the render method
-- For this tutorial we are using react smart components so the modal is a stateful component
-- The toggle method with the add item button launches the modal
-- The submit button in the modal triggers the transfer of the payload to the redux store - so we import connect as well
-- To render the modal in the app once it is set up import the file into App.js
+- To render the modal in the app once it is set up  the export default of the component and import the file into App.js
 - Check rendering - Clean up and style to personal preferences

+- Change the modal to a stateful one
+- Take the functionality of the add button, the uuid out of the music catalog component
+- Set state with 2 items - toggle as a boolean (false) this is because the modal remains closed until you click the add button that launches it
+- the second item is name which is an empty string

+- (ARCs in action with the stateful modal)
+- Actions -  set up the type in the types file, set up the add item action with the payload of the added item (these will be imported as action payload files and mapped as props in the modal component to be sent to the reducer)
+ - Reducers
+		- set up the add item reducer in a switch case
+		- this will return the state of the component when the item has changed and handled the input change in the form
+		- It will also return the payload of the action new item and the payload of the updated state
+ - Subscribe the modal component to the add item action payload
+		- import connect and connect the addItem action payload as an import and as an export
+		- map state to props and define this as a constant
+		- set up the functionality of the modal form content
+		- handle change/ handle submit/ the open state of the toggle function and the close state post submit
+		- add a uuid to the item for the redux store - this will change when we move to getting the data direct from mongodb
+		- make sure that the functionality that was in the music catalog component has been successfully transferred to the modal component
+	- Check the functionality on the redux-dev tools and on the front end with user inputs